gbv/beaconspec/beacon.md

 following:

-* If the target meta field has its default value `{+ID}`, and the message meta field has its default value `{annotation}`, and the normalized second token begins with "http:" or "https:", then the second token is used as target token.
+* If the target meta field has its default value `{+ID}`, and the message meta field has its default value `{annotation}`, and the whitespace-normalized second token begins with "http:" or "https:", then the second token is used as target token.
 * The second token is used as annotation token otherwise.

 This way one can use two forms to encode links to HTTP URIs (given target